mironovdm/tls-basic-auth-proxy/README.md

 # README
 This is a simple Python HTTPS proxy server with HTTP basic authentication.
-Initially was created to secure Prometheus access but may be used for another similar purposes.
+Initially was created to secure access to Prometheus but may be used for another similar purposes.
+A proxied request to a remote server is not secured by TLS.

-In the current form it is not very suitable for high load projects because of using threads to handle accepted connections.
+Uses threads to handle connections so not suitable for high loads.